 - Foreign Bank Account Report (FBAR): US citizens are required to submit a Foreign Bank Account Report (FBAR) to the US Treasury each year for foreign bank accounts or "foreign financial accounts" with a total value of $ 10,000.

 The US imposes severe penalties on individuals and institutions that do not meet AML requirements or intentionally neglect them.
-In America, any person who intentionally violates BSA regulations is sentenced to 250,000 USD or up to 5 years in prison.
+Any person who intentionally violates BSA regulations is sentenced to 250,000 USD or up to 5 years in prison in America.

 Comply with AML Laws with Sanction Scanner

 We have explained to you three major AML laws that you have to follow and comply with AML.
 However, there are many local AML regulations and AML laws in the world.
-Although these AML regulations and laws are generally common structures, there are changes from region to region due to their risk structures.
+Although these AML laws and regulations are generally common structures, there are changes from region to region due to their risk structures.
 Sanction Scanner helps companies comply with global and local AML laws and protects them from various heavy penalties.
 Sanction Scanner meets your AML controls required from end to end.
 You can contact us to meet your needs regarding AML compliance.